 Mom+Daughter mini-date: Host a mother/daughter love feast today.
 I do these with my daughters and girls I mentor from time to time.
 It’s simple.
 Gather somewhere special.
 (Mom’s bed after everyone else is tucked in.
 Under the Christmas tree.
 In a candlelit room.
 Keep it simple, but special.)
 Then invite God’s Spirit to help you encourage each other.
 After you pray, take turns “blessing.”
 Select one internal quality of beauty and one external quality of beauty to bless each other.

 If you’ve enjoyed this Mother+Daughter Devo, consider having devos with your daughter all year long using the True Girl subscription, her new Bible Study BFF!
 Intentionally packed with your tween (7-12) girl in mind, it’s full of daily devos to get her in the Word, mom+daughter dates that get you connecting, and exclusive bonus items from True Girl and other ministries we trust!
 It’s the most fun you’ll ever have digging into God’s Word together at home.
-Order now to get it in time to start her first devo on January 1st!

 True Girl theme verse: